bollu/bollu.github.io/README.md

 An outcome consists of all the information about the experiment *after it has been performed* including the values of all random choices.

+##### NOTE: Keeping straight event v/s outcome

+It's easy to get confused between 'event' and 'outcome' (linguistically).
+I personally remember that one of them is the element of the sample space and another the subsets, but I can't remember which is which.
+Here's how I recall which is which:

+> every experiment has an *outcome*.
+We write an outcome section when we
+> write a lab manual/lab record for a given experiment.

+Now, we when perform an expriment, or something random happens, sometimes, the result (ie, the outcome) can be _eventful_; it's not linguistically right to say that some events can be _outcomeful_.

+So, an event is a predicate over the set of outcomes; `event: outcome -> bool`.
+This is the same as being a subset of outcomes (the event is identified with the set of outcomes it considers eventful), so we have `event ~= 2^outcomes`.

 ## Example: Monty hall